Preparing Your Heart for The Goodness of God

 The second question that arises is how do I clean my cup?
 I believe you ask God to reveal what is in your cup.
 I had no idea I was holding anything against my children’s peers until I prayed and asked God if my cup was clean or dirty.
 He gently showed me my cup was dirty.
 Next you acknowledge before God what your sins are and ask for forgiveness.
 Ask God to fill your cup with His Spirit and His love to replace the bitterness, envy, unforgiveness or whatever your sin is.
 Lastly, as you go about your day- be aware.
 Confess throughout your day; submit your will to God’s will.
 For instance, pray, “God I want to be angry at this person, but I know your will for me is to love.
 I’m choosing to love over having anger, but I need you to do this through me.
 I can’t do it on my own.”
 Repeat as needed.

-Whether you are enrolled in a BOAW class or not, I believe as moms, we would all benefit from taking inventory of what is in our hearts.
+Whether you are in a BOAW group or not right now, I believe as moms, we would all benefit from taking inventory of what is in our hearts.
 I believe we will be better moms, wives, friends, once we do a little spring-cleaning.